ocroz/wsl2-pres/transcript.md

 - Having systemd support would be great.
 - Having Windows Pageant integrated within WSL2 like within GitBash would be better than a solution plus 2 workarounds.
 - Optional: Make WSL2 aware of all SSL certificates (public and private ones) saved into the Windows store could be nice.
-- Optional: Make WSL2 aware of all credentials saved into the Windows store could be nice (ex: for git clone using https).
+- Optional: Make WSL2 aware of all credentials saved into the Windows store could be nice (ex: if 'git clone' using https).
 - More options to limit the resources like the disk.io like in Hyper-V.
 - I'm looking forward Windows 11 which seems to come with a native X server named WSLg.

-For others (few relevant issues I collected):
+For others (few relevant [issues](https://github.com/microsoft/WSL/issues) I collected):
 - Several users ask for a better support of Windows 11.
 - A better support of mounts, like to access USB drive from WSL2.
 - Be able to authenticate to WSL2 using Windows credentials.